Truck, Automobile and Motorcycle Collisions

 At the law firm our lawyers are well-versed in trucking industry regulations and have used that knowledge to win record settlements and verdicts in numerous states across the country for previous clients.
-As an informational service to prospective clients, we have provided several articles below which are intended to give you a general overview of truck accidents and some of the legal issues involved in these cases.
-For further information and answers to other questions you may have, contact our Kansas City, Missouri, law offices directly.
+As an informational service to prospective clients, we have provided several articles below that are intended to give a general overview of truck accidents and some of the legal issues involved in these cases.
+For further information and answers to other questions, contact our law offices directly.

 Truck Accidents – An Overview

 A traffic accident involving a large commercial truck, such as an 18-wheeler or semi truck, can have disastrous consequences.
 A typical fully loaded large commercial truck can weigh 80,000 pounds, while an average passenger automobile weighs approximately 3,000 pounds.
 Because of the sheer size of trucks, any collision between a commercial truck and another vehicle is likely to result in serious, even fatal, injuries.

 If you or a loved one has been involved in an accident with a commercial truck, you may be entitled to recover compensation for your injuries by bringing a legal claim against the responsible parties.
 An experienced attorney can help determine whether you have a claim.

 What to Do if You Are Injured in a Truck Accident